The Mighty T

 Furthermore, maintaining healthy testosterone levels has been linked to a decreased risk of suffering many cardiovascular diseases.
 And men with healthy levels of Testosterone enjoy increased lean muscle mass, decreased visceral fat, lower cholesterol, and more balanced glycemic levels.

-Various laboratory tests can determine if a man has a testosterone deficiency by measuring its blood levels.
+Various laboratory tests can determine if a man has a testosterone deficiency by measuring his blood levels.
 Men’s normal testosterone levels range from 200 to 1000 nanograms per deciliter.

 Various conditions may either drop or boost a man’s testosterone levels outside of the normal range.
 When this happens, some symptoms can begin to manifest.